winstonallo/minishell/README.md

 ### grade

-99/100 - program exits with wrong exit code (127) when limiting max resources
+99/100 - program exits with wrong code (127 instead of 1)when limiting max resources

 gonna sleep for a while now